 Sensitivity assessment.
-Hediste diversicolor and other characterizing species are likely to tolerate increased salinity levels above the reduced and variable levels encountered in the biotope and variant sub-biotopes.
+Hediste diversicolor and other characterizing species are likely to tolerate increased salinity levels above the reduced and variable levels encountered in this sub-biotope.
 Biotope resistance is, therefore, assessed as 'High' and resilience as 'High' (by default) and the biotope is considered to be 'Not sensitive'.
-In locations with extremely sheltered conditions and gravelly mud is present where the biotope
+It should be noted that the biotope classification may change from this sub-biotope to another within the LS.LMX.GvMu.HedMx group.